railsuser2014/openobject-doc-book-en/source/features/skills_management.rst

 Key Points:
 -----------

-* Uniq skill referential
+* Unique skill referential
 * Ability to perform computations on skills

 Integration Benefits:
 ---------------------

 * Integrated with periodical evaluations
-* You can use the portal so that employee can consult their data
+* You can use the portal so that employees can consult their datas

 Links:
 ------